Digital photography for science

 Additional materials for this book can be downloaded from the links below.
 Errata lists for the first edition, and any subsequent editions, will be created and updated as necessary, and will also be available for download.

 To start a download, right-click one of the "Download" buttons at the left of the titles below, then click the "Save link as..." menu item (the name of the menu item may vary with the type and version of web browser).
 Alternatively, click the desired button, and after the file open in the appropriate software (usually, Adobe Reader for PDF files, or Excel or another compatible program for .xls files) select "Save as..." from the File menu item.

 If you fail to download the files as described bove, you may contact me by e-mail.
 If your e-mail account is configured to allow attachment files of at least 15 MB, I can send you most of these files (except for the largest PDF version, which exceeds 135 MB) by e-mail.

 If all the above procedures fail, but you have an Internet connection and can download large files (or can provide access to an FTP server where I can upload the files), we may agree on an alternative way to transfer these files.

 Additional materials (PDF file).
-Large file, no image compression, very good image quality.
+Large file, no image compression, highest image quality.
 Note that, on a slow Internet connection, downloading this file may be impossible, or may require several minutes.
-Before downloading this file with a mobile Internet connection (mobile phone or equivalent mobile adapter) with a limited bandwidth or pay-per-megabyte subscription plan, make certain that the cost of the download will not exceed your expectations, and that the speed of the connection will allow a successful download of relatively large (130 MB) files.
+Before downloading this file with a mobile Internet connection (mobile phone or equivalent mobile adapter) with a limited bandwidth or pay-per-megabyte subscription plan, make certain that the cost of the download will not exceed your expectations, and that the speed of the connection will allow a successful download of large (130 MB) files.

 Both files contain a PDF document with high-resolution versions of selected illustrations from the book.
 Some of these materials are in color.